carobro/Geosoftware2/README.md

 ```bat
 pip install -e
 ```
-Now you can open `http://localhost:5000/`.
-There you can create your own profile and upload files.

-If you have installed our version of zenodo you can find the integrated extractTool in your virtual enviroment in */Envs/zenodo/lib/python2.7/site-packages/extractTool*

 # CLI-Tool
 This installation was previously tested only with Linux, but should also work under Windows.